MahmoudMRefaie/Sekka-Wahda/README.md

 # Sekka-Wahda
-Sekka wahda Application to facilitate travelling by making a direct communication between car owner and passenger the applicaiton show how to deal with APIs and get,post Posts, basic usage for `REST API`
+Sekka Wahda is an android application to facilitate travelling by making a direct communication between car owner and passenger the applicaiton show how to deal with APIs and get,post Posts, basic usage for `REST API`

 ## Libraries Used